NicolasHeine/half-life-console-fonts-css/README.md

 --h-l1-width: 5px;
 ```

-> This is the size of 1 tile of background-shadow
+> This is the size of 1 tile of background-shadow.

 ### Word spacing
 ```